spacetelescope/aas229_workshop/README.md

 This workshop will cover the use of Python tools for astronomical data analysis and visualization in the era of JWST, with the focus primarily on UV, Optical, and IR data.
 Data analysis tools for JWST are being written in Python and distributed as part of Astropy, a community developed Python library for astronomy,  and its affiliated packages, many of which are designed to be compatible with JWST, HST, and other major mission data.

-Our goals will be to introduce you to the variety of tools which are already available inside the Astropy library as well as provide ample hands-on time during which you’ll be able to explore the science analysis capabilities which the greater Python environment and community provide.
+Our goals will be to introduce you to the variety of tools which are already available inside the Astropy library as well as provide ample hands-on time during which youâ€™ll be able to explore the science analysis capabilities which the greater Python environment and community provide.

-We plan on accomplishing this with focused talks on the main tools followed by more extended instructor guided tutorials where you’ll be able to try them out for yourself and ask questions in the company of expert users and developers.
+We plan on accomplishing this with focused talks on the main tools followed by more extended instructor guided tutorials where youâ€™ll be able to try them out for yourself and ask questions in the company of expert users and developers.
 Instructions on installing the necessary software will be provided before and during the workshop, however those attending should make every effort to install the software ahead of time.
 Some basic Python experience is highly recommended to be able to effectively participate in the exercises, but those without Python experience will still get much useful information about the capabilities for data analysis in Python and perhaps pick up some pointers on where they can get started learning more scientific Python and integrating it into their work flow.

 If you would like to get a head start with the tools we will be concentrating on you can check out their documentation on readthedocs: